Great Wave Software

 McGraw-Hill Children's Publishing (now part of School Specialty Publishing) bought Great Wave Software, and the company no longer exists.
 All of Great Wave Software's products are out of print.
-School Specialty Publishing was later bought by Carson Dellosa publishing.
+School Specialty Publishing was later bought by Carson Dellosa publishing, and does not sell any apps for download.
+There have been no plans to reissue Great Wave Software's products as apps or to release any educational apps for download.